Sotsgorod of Sibkombain: History

-House-commune of the sotsgorod, 1932.

 Projects for the construction of the socialist city were developed by Novosibsotsstroy.
 These projects, in turn, were based on the projects of the architectural team of Ernst May.

 In 1931–1933, city blocks were built, which consisted of residential complexes for 500–1000 people, including 4-storey residential buildings, public buildings and institutions for children.
 The houses were located parallel to each other, forming two rows, between which greened streets should have been created.

 In 1934, the Metallist Cinema was built in the city block No. 25, it became the first sound cinema of Novosibirsk.